OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 These improvements might help the model in the following ways:

-Grid sampling: It helps in selecting a criteria and choose the best result for the model.
+Grid sampling: It helps in selecting a criteria and choose the best result for the model and it supports early termination of low-performance runs.
+It performs a simple grid search over all possible values.

 Bayesian sampling: It makes it possible to use a different kind of statistical technique to improve the hyperparameter.